Meaning of Capital Market

 Trading of previously issued securities takes place in the secondary market.
 An Investor can directly buy a share from the seller.
 The secondary market has a huge volume and magnitude of transactions that affect the primary market.

-Secondary market includes both stock exchanges and over the counter market.
-Some of the popular stock exchanges are the London Stock Exchange (LSE), New York Stock Exchange (NYSE), Bombay Stock Exchange (BSE) etc.
+The secondary market includes both stock exchanges and the over-the-counter market.
+Some of the popular stock exchanges are the London Stock Exchange (LSE), New York Stock Exchange (NYSE), Bombay Stock Exchange (BSE), etc.

-There are two types of secondary market.
+There are two types of a secondary markets.
 They are the Over-the-Counter market and Dealer Market.